We can easily find volunteer opportunities for teens within our local communities and there is a need for their time, talent and thoughts.

 Encouraging and teaching my teen son to give back to our community is a priority for me.
 We live in a society that seems to focus on material items – having more, getting more and being more.
-As we prepare for high school next year, reality is setting in that before I know it my “baby” will be leaving the nest.
+As we prepare for high school next year, reality is setting in that before I know it my “baby” will leave the nest.

 FACT: According to the U.S. Bureau of Labor Statistics, in 2013 the volunteer rate declined by 1.1% to 25.4% – the lowest since they began keeping statistics in 2002.